cypress-io/cypress-react-unit-test/README.md

 - What is this?
 This package allows you to use [Cypress](https://www.cypress.io/) test runner to unit test your React components with zero effort.

-- How is this different from [Enzyme](https://github.com/airbnb/enzyme)?
+- How is this different from [Enzyme](https://github.com/airbnb/enzyme) or [RTL](https://testing-library.com/docs/react-testing-library/intro)?
 It is similar in functionality BUT runs the component in the real browser with full power of Cypress E2E test runner: [live GUI, full API, screen recording, CI support, cross-platform](https://www.cypress.io/features/).
+Ohh, and the code coverage is built-in!

 ## Known problems